 The JSC consists of a small group of motivated students who meet regularly with a teacher to discuss new ideas, concerns, fundraising and social service.
-It’s a forum for students where ‘student voice’ is encouraged and respected.
-Also, there are many opportunities for students to work cooperatively on ‘team’ projects.
+It’s a forum for students where ‘student voice’ is encouraged and respected, and includes many opportunities for students to work cooperatively on ‘team’ projects.

-At the beginning of each year, interested students in Levels 3-6 prepare a speech and present it to their class, explaining why they believe they should be elected.
-Two students from each class are elected as the JSC representatives.
-They ensure students in Foundation-Level 2 (Prep to Grade 2) also have an opportunity to share their own ideas and are involved in decision-making.
+At the beginning of each year, interested students in grades 3-6 prepare a speech and present it to their class, explaining why they believe they should be elected.
+Two students from each class are then elected by their peers to be the JSC representatives.
+They ensure students in Foundation to Grade 2 also have an opportunity to share their ideas and be involved in decision-making.

 Members of the JSC wear a badge so they can be easily identified.
 It informs other students of the important role they hold in our school.